jalombar/starsmasher/documentation/walkthroughs/star_star_flyby.md

 ```
 Change line 4 of sph.input to be N=1000 and save the file.
 The radius and mass of the polytrope can be set within the sph.input file using the variable names starradius and starmass, respectively.
+For example "starmass=0.2" and "starradius=0.2"
 These values are in physical units of runit and munit, which by default are the radius and mass of the sun in cgs units.
 There are several other variables that could be changed or set, but the defaults should be fine for now.
-See the Starcrash documentation for an explanation of what some of the other variables are.
+See the Starcrash documentation for an explanation of what some of the other variables are or visualize the file "tips and tricks to improve your simulation" This file is going to be updated during time.

 Now let's compile the source code:
 ```